joseph-flinn/site/frontend/posts/retro-accountability-hierarchical-systems.md

 Accountability is an externally applied framework to some account in a social system.
 All social systems develop hierarchies (Koski 2015).
 Let's define the decisions, actions, and inactions of an individual in a social system as their behavior.
-In the social system of an organization the account that is often used in accountability practices is the list of an individual's behavior.
+In the social system of an organization, the account that is often used in accountability practices is the list of an individual's behavior.
 By definition, accountability can only have a single owner.